FancyPotatOS/Ghostcraft/doc/config.md

 The configuration is stored under the scoreboard `ghostcraft.config`.
 To change a value, just run `/scoreboard players set <config item> ghostcraft.config <value>`

-For example, to change the amount of arrows an archer to 15 starts with, run `/scoreboard players set kit.archer.arrow_count ghostcraft.config 15`
+For example, to change the amount of arrows an archer starts with to 15, run `/scoreboard players set kit.archer.arrow_count ghostcraft.config 15`

 #### Values